ruckert/fakeit/README.md

 ## You will need
 1. A good web browser, like firefox or google chrome
 2. An httpd server.
-I recommend use justp hp with command `> php -S localhost:8080`.
-You can use pytho with `python -m SimpleHTTPServer 8080` .
+I recommend use just php with command `> php -S localhost:8080`.
+Or you can use python `> python -m SimpleHTTPServer 8080` .
 If you are in the Windows, there are easy alternatives, like [Xampp](https://www.apachefriends.org/pt_br/download.html)
 3. A SVG editor.
 I recommend the Adobe Illustrator and the Inkscape (opensource and available on linux too)

 ## How can you call your svg mockup in the html body